Dashboards

 {% hint style="warning" %}

-* Setting the `color` property for the **contextBar** will override its inherited value from the **Dashboard**
+* Setting the `color` property for the **contextBar** overrides the value inherited from the **Dashboard**.

-* Any properties' Accepted Values different than numbers, needs to be wrapped up in double quotes as a String.
+* Any accepted value other than a number must be wrapped in double quotes as a string.

 {% endhint %}